whitewind664/sdp/summaries/sprint11.md

 ---

 ## Bajraktarov, Dimitar
-- Done:
+- Done: Found some bugs and/or minor design flaws.
-- Went well:
+- Went well: The bugs I found aren't extremely big and should be easy to fix.
-- To improve:
+- To improve: Didn't feel well (allergies) so I couldn't finish my work, will make up for it next week.

 ## Horvath-Mikulas, Szabina
 - Done: This week I implemented caching for string values with shared preferences.